European Council, Waterford

 Waterford Institute of Technology

 Many classes of different varieties are offered through this program.
-Each class is an equivalent of 3 credit hours at Berry College, and Berry students are required to take two 3-hour classes.
+Each class is either Lower Division or Upper Division and equivalent to 3 credit hours at Berry College.
+Berry students are required to take two 3-hour classes.
 Classes will meet on Mondays and Wednesdays.
 Educational fieldtrips take place on Tuesdays and Thursdays.
 Students are required to take a mandatory 1 credit hour Introduction to Irish Culture (well liked by students) on Monday and Wednesday afternoons.
-Students three day weekends are theirs to fill with trips around or off the island, as well as other places in Europe.
+Students' three day weekends are theirs to fill with trips around or off the island, as well as other places in Europe.
 Each credit is considered a Berry College credit, not transient credit.

-Students are housed in 3 or 4 bedroom suites.
+Students are housed in single rooms in 3 or 4 bedroom suites.
 Each suite has a fully equipped kitchen, living room, and tv.
 Each bedroom has high-speed internet and a private bath.
 Fresh towels and bed linens are furnished weekly.
 Each room is secure by individualized card-entry.

 The program includes 6 meals per week.
 Breakfast Monday through Thursday and lunch on Mondays and Wednesdays.
 Meals are served in the dining hall.
 Vegetarian options available.